-Our friends over at the Content Marketing Institute report that roughly 88% of respondents from their annual survey use content marketing.
-In fact, 73% of organizations created more content in 2015 than they did the year before and roughly 77% of B2C marketers plan to create more content this year than last.
+Our friends over at the Content Marketing Institute report that roughly 88 percent of respondents from their annual survey use content marketing.
+In fact, 73 percent of organizations created more content in 2015 than they did the year before and roughly 77 percent of B2C marketers plan to create more content this year than last.

 Why the sudden wave of investment?
 Well, content influences most, if not all, other digital initiatives.
 Known as adaptive content, strategically developed material supports meaningful, personalized, interactions across all digital channels.
 Email has content, for example, and social depends on it.
 Most importantly, content marketing can be a very effective way to engage and reach your audience.
 Remember, anything that touches the customer impacts the brand.
 So what does that mean for business?
 It may be time to focus on creating engaging content and lots of it.

 However, let’s slow the roll.
 It’s easier said than done.